jumpnow/jumpnowtek-site/_posts/2017-01-10-Raspberry-Pi-Systems-with-Buildroot.md

     # LD_PRELOAD=libEGL.so:libGLESv2.so ./zmon_cal_pyqt.py

-But otherwise the application works fine.
+I plan to look into the ldcache issue, but otherwise the application runs fine.

 The availability of [PyQt5][pyqt] alone might be sufficient to choose Buildroot over Yocto for a project.